stepanataccolade/docsv2/sources/pipelines/jobs/deploy.md

 To daisy chain 2 deployment jobs, use the snippet below as an example:

 ```
+jobs:
   - name: deploy-2	                     		#required
     type: deploy                              	#required
     steps:
       - IN: deploy-1                   		#required, type deploy
-      trigger: false                        	#optional
+        switch: off                        	#optional
       - IN: <cluster>                      	#required
       - IN: <params>                       	#optional override
         applyTo:
           - image-2
       - IN: <dockerOptions>						#optional override
         applyTo:
           - manifest-2
       - IN: <replicas>							#optional override
         applyTo:
           - manifest-1
 ```

 Instead of taking a manifest job as an input, this uses another `deploy` job as an input.

 This means that by default, anytime the input deploy job finishes executing, it will trigger this job automatically.
-You can change this behavior with the `trigger: false` setting as shown in the snippet above.
-If trigger is set to false, deploy-2 is not automatically triggered after deploy-1 finishes.
+You can change this behavior with the `switch: off` setting as shown in the snippet above.
+If switch is turned off, deploy-2 is not automatically triggered after deploy-1 finishes.
 You can go to the Shippable SPOG view for Pipelines and run the job manually.
 You can also add a [trigger resource](../triggers/) to run the job manually without going to the Shippable UI.

 ## Blue-Green deployments